 Number of Letters of Recommendation

-Even if a law school does not require a letter of recommendation, submit letters of recommendation as part of your application, especially if you can solicit letters from writers who will give you a strong recommendation.
-Limit yourself to two or three letters of recommendation under these circumstances.
+Even if a law school does not require a letter of recommendation, submit letters of recommendation as part of your application, especially if you can solicit two or three letters from writers who will give you a strong recommendation.

 Selecting a Letter of Recommendation Writer